Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 print(cubePos,cubeOrn)
 p.disconnect()
 ```
-We will go through each line of the code and understand what it does
+We will go through each line of the code and understand what it does,
 1. First we import the required libraries i.e. pybullet, time and pybullet_data
 2. **connect**
 * After importing the PyBullet module, the first thing to do is 'connecting' to the physics simulation.
 PyBullet is designed around a client-server driven API, with a client sending commands and a physics server returning the status.
 PyBullet has some built-in physics servers: DIRECT and GUI.
 Both GUI and DIRECT connections will execute the physics simulation and rendering in the same process as PyBullet.